DaveFlater/DRD/README.md

 It supports mono, stereo, 6-channel, and 8-channel streams, and it preserves the balance among channels.

-With default settings, DRD provides stronger compression than the "stable volume" switch of [YouTube](https://youtube.com/) while causing less distortion than a peak limiter with high pre-gain.

 ## Build and install

 The Makefile takes two variables: